webdetails/cte/README.md

 ### Compile the project

-Just run *ant* and you should be all set
+Just run *ant dist* and you should be all set

 ### Deploying the plugin in your pentaho environment